pmaneggia/moodle-block_secretsanta/README.md

 By default all users are selected as participating.
 Resetting will also restore this default configuration.

+Planned for some future versions (also based on wellcome requests and feedback):
+* The possibility for participants to opt out.
-In some future versions there will be a graphical representation of the result of the draw.
+* A graphical representation of the result of the draw.
+* Possibility to customize texts to be displayed.
+* Possibility for participants to input a list of interests or hobbies to help in the choice of a present.
+* ...

 #### For site administators
-The visibility described in the section **How it works** is controlled by capabilites (`secretsanta:draw` by default set to allow for `editingteacher` and manager and `secretsanta:canviewresult` set to allow for role `manager`).
+The visibility described in the section **How it works** is controlled by capabilites (`secretsanta:draw` by default set to allow for `editingteacher` and `manager` and `secretsanta:canviewresult` set to allow for role `manager`).

 #### Installation